Quick Verdict

 7. Hero Cosmetics Mighty Patch Original -- Best Pimple Patch

-Hydrocolloid patches that extract fluid and bacteria from surface-level pimples overnight.
-Apply on a clean face to a whitehead that's come to the surface -- the patch pulls out the contents in 6-8 hours, flattening the pimple without squeezing (which forces bacteria deeper and guarantees scarring).
+Hydrocolloid patches that can absorb fluid from surface-level pimples while protecting the area from picking.
+Apply on a clean face to a whitehead that's come to the surface.
 Not effective for cystic or hormonal acne that hasn't surfaced.
-For everything else -- whiteheads, early-stage pimples, freshly extracted spots -- these are the single best overnight intervention available OTC.
+For whiteheads, early-stage pimples, and freshly extracted spots, these are a practical low-cost option.

 Best for: Active whiteheads and surface-level pimples.
 Prevents picking, which is the #1 cause of post-acne scarring.